Number of Residents as of March 1, 2020: 18

 A: We highly encourage loved ones to sign up for the family engagement alerts for many great reasons.
 Caremerge, our HIPAA compliant and easy to use communication platform, serves as an especially important and valuable means of communication.
 We utilize Caremerge Family Engagement for a variety of reasons, including to offer updates as it relates to COVID-19.
 If you have not signed up for Caremerge communications and/or if you are interested in learning more, I strongly encourage you to reach out to the front desk of the Community where your loved one resides.

 Nonetheless, we also understand that nothing compares to an in-person visit with your loved ones.
 In consideration of the health and wellbeing of all residents in the Community, residents that leave the Community for non-essential reasons may be asked to quarantine upon return.
-While we cannot change the quarantine guidelines, as they exist for valid safety and wellness reasons, we are committed to always doing all that we can to enhance the experience of our residents; the holidays serving as no exception to this.
+While we cannot change the quarantine guidelines, as they exist for valid safety and wellness reasons, we are committed to always doing all that we can to enhance the experience of our residents.
 If you do make an informed decision to leave the Community, we ask that you maintain physical distancing, engage in frequent hand hygiene at key moments, and wear your mask.

 Q: What are the transportation guidelines for loved ones taking a resident on a medical visit?